huggingface/blog/audio-datasets.md

 Do we need to cough-up and buy additional storage?
 Or is there a way we can train on these datasets with **less than 10GB** of disk space?

-Luckily for us, 🤗 Datasets allows us to do just this.
-This is made possible through use of [_streaming_](https://huggingface.co/docs/datasets/stream), depicted graphically in Figure 1.
+🤗 Datasets allows us to do just this.
+It is made possible through use of [_streaming_](https://huggingface.co/docs/datasets/stream), depicted graphically in Figure 1.
 Streaming allows us to download data progressively as we iterate over the dataset: rather than downloading the whole dataset at once, we download small chunks of the dataset at a time.
 These chunks of data are downloaded and prepared _on the fly_, meaning they are available as and when we need them, and not when we don't!

 <figure>
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/datasets/streaming.gif" alt="Trulli" style="width:100%">
 <figcaption align = "center"><b>Figure 1:</b> Streaming mode.
-The dataset is divided into smaller subsets (or chunks), with subsets downloaded progressively as we iterate over the dataset. </figcaption>
+The dataset is divided into smaller subsets (or chunks), with subsets downloaded progressively as we iterate over the dataset.
+Subsets are downloaded when required and deleted after use.</figcaption>
 </figure>

 Streaming mode has three primary advantages: